innovationOUtside/vce-generic-guide/x-tm351-unused.md

 If you are accessing the computational environment via an OU hosted multi-user JupyterHub server, *your desktop files will be visible and editable within the browser*.
 When code is executed, it is sent to the OU server, executed there, and the result returned for display in the browser.
 The results of the computation are rendered in the notebook and those rendered outputs are saved back to the original notebook file on host filesystem.

-Read and write permissions over the shared directory on the local filesytem are granted to the domain serving the the environment for the duration of a browser session (i.e. as long as at least one tab is open onto the Jupyter server).
+Read and write permissions over the shared directory on the local filesystem are granted to the domain serving the environment for the duration of a browser session (i.e. as long as at least one tab is open onto the Jupyter server).

 This extension works for both the hosted and local container environments, with the following consequences: